viya410/Flutter-Music-App/README.md

-*Made for Credixco Internship Coding round*
+*Made for Credicxo Internship Coding round*

 - Developed in Flutter using BLoC pattern
 - This app provides the Top ten songs according to MusixMatch non commercial API.